parttimenerd/intellij-profiler-plugin/README.md

 <!-- Plugin description end -->

-It is not yet available on the JetBrains plugin repository, but you can download the latest version from the [here](https://github.com/parttimenerd/intellij-profiler-plugin/releases/download/latest/Java.JFR.Profiler-all.jar) and install it manually in IntelliJ using the "Install Plugin from Disk" action.
+It is available as [Java JFR Profiler](https://plugins.jetbrains.com/plugin/20937-java-jfr-profiler) in the JetBrains marketplace.

+You can also download the latest version from [here](https://github.com/parttimenerd/intellij-profiler-plugin/releases/download/latest/Java.JFR.Profiler-all.jar) and install it manually in IntelliJ using the "Install Plugin from Disk" action.